jetbundle/jetbundle.github.io/_pages/library.md

 ### 2. Invariance Algebra

-*From invariance we derive vector spaces, operators, tensors, and Lie groups.*
+From invariance we derive vector spaces, operators, tensors, Lie groups, and categories as the universal language of structure-preserving maps.

+**Readings:**

 * **Linear Algebra** — Georgi Shilov